larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 participants.

 - **Area Directors** are expected to resolve conflicts as described here and in {{appeals}}.
+Apart from appointing and replacing moderators, the IESG shall refrain from the day-to-day operation and management of the moderator team.
+The moderators may consult with the IESG when needed.

  The IESG is responsible for appointing and overseeing the moderator team, and approving guidance provided by that team.

 ## Actions That Are Out of Scope